hviidhenrik/math_trainer/README.md

 - implement log approximation mode
 - make text to speech mode able to pose problems in English (currently only Danish)
-- fix exit error when pressing enter without any problem answer
-- fix exit error when entering e.g. "323y" as input to a problem
 - make saved dataframe store number of posed questions as there seems to be a slight fatigue when doing many questions versus a few, which pulls up mean time slightly
 - implement multiplication tables mode